davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### Configure the Agent

-Modify the agent to get PHP monitoring going (“Configure the agent to enable the PHP integration”)
+Modify the agent to get PHP monitoring going ("Configure the agent to enable the PHP integration").

- - install composer and php-curl
- - create index.php
- - generate php data

 We'll build a simple web app in your server's document root.
 Move into your web app's document root:
 `cd /var/www/html`

 Configure the web app to use the Datadog PHP integration:
 `composer require datadog/php-datadogstatsd`

+If you receive an error on this step, it could be that composer hasn't been installed.
+Execute this command to install Composer on an Ubuntu host:
+`sudo apt-get install -y composer php-curl`

 Create a PHP file by pasting the sample code, below:
 `vi index.php`